CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 Good finance managers are like gold in the car business, and dealerships like to keep them around.
 Dealerships are also keen to invest in technology and software that increase their F&I margins.

-Currently in the industry, a lot of dealers are investing in third party vendors to make the F&I process more pleasant for the customer.
+These days, many dealers are investing in third party vendors to make the F&I process more pleasant for the customer.
 Solutions like docuPAD have been able to make the F&I process easier for the customer while simultaneously increasing the gross profit dealers receive.
 By empowering the customer to self select which warranties, protections, and plans they want, dealerships are realizing that they are able to sell even more products during the F&I process than ever before.

 As a rule of thumb, dealerships can traditionally make much more profit on the backend of a car deal than on the frontend.
 Depending on the dealership, a “healthy” deal for the car dealer will result in $2,500 to $3,500 in frontend and backend gross profit combined.
 Remember very little of that will come from the actual sale of the vehicle.